dcoai/animals/README.md

 module also defines the %Animals{} struct, and an encode/decoder for the Jason module (used to serialize the data and store/load it).

-The logic for the game itself is simple it is contained in the last 15 or so lines of code at the bottom of the module.
+The logic for the game itself is simple, it is contained in the last 15 or so lines of code at the bottom of the module.
 The %Animals{}
 struct is used to arrange the date in a binary tree which is module walks to guess an animal.